 Hotdish is a baked or stove-top casserole and commonly appears at family reunions and church suppers in Minnesota, where there is a heavy French influence from Quebec.
 Often, this is simple cooking, featuring ground beef and canned vegetables or soup, such as cream of mushroom soup, and a starch such as pasta, wild rice, or tater tots.

 Minnesota hotdish recipes are among the most famous of Minnesota recipes.
-In most other parts of the country, a “hotdish” is simply a casserole.
+In most other parts of the country, a “hotdish” is what they would call any type of a casserole dish.
 You can expect several versions of this staple to appear at family gatherings and church basement suppers in enclaves of Minnesota culture that are rooted in Scandinavian traditions.
+In other parts of the country, some would term this a goulash or casserole, but in Minnesota, everything that’s cooked in one pot is likely called “hotdish.”

 Here are two of our favorites: